powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 **Metadata**

-- A DC Line can have [loading limits](./additional.md#loading-limits), in a single collection for the whole line rather than one per side: a DC Line has no shunt admittance, so the current entering one DC Terminal is the current leaving the other.
-Current limits are the meaningful kind here; apparent power limits have no meaning on DC.
+- A DC Line can have [loading limits](./additional.md#loading-limits), in which case they are stored in a single collection for the whole line rather than one per side: a DC Line has no shunt admittance, so the current entering one DC Terminal is the current leaving the other.
+Only current limits are accepted.
+Active and apparent power limits are refused, because a DC Line carries no reactive power and its two DC Terminals carry different active power.

 **Available extensions**
 - [Dynamic Model Info](extensions.md#dynamic-model-info)